Other Stations - Other Tampa Bay Area Stations - Who's Who - Details

 WQYK-AM’s format has changed back and forth several times since the late 1980’s from classic country to sports/talk and, in 2004, its call letters changed to WBZZ (1010 the Buzz).
 In 2006 CBS Radio (formerly Infinity) returned the heritage WQYK calls on January 3rd and programmed classic country until August 11th when they again switched back to all sports (1010 Sports).

 On Aug.
 9, 2012, a week after sister station 98.7 WSJT-FM became Sports Radio 98.7 The Fan WHFS-FM (and Tampa Bay’s first FM with an all sports format), WQYK-AM flipped its calls to WHFS-AM and began simulcasting the FM’s programming.
-It is scheduled to become a 24/7 CBS Sports Radio affiliate on January 2, 2013.
+It became a 24/7 CBS Sports Radio affiliate on January 2, 2013.

 Some names from WQYK-AM as a sports station include Todd Wright (overnights), Mike Pepper (mornings), Tom Krasniqi (mornings), The SportsChix (mid-days), JP Peterson (afternoons), and Al Keck (afternoons).